CyberMiles/travis/docs/connect-mainnet.rst

 Deploy a MainNet Node
 =====

-Please wait for the launch of the MainNet in Q3 2018.
+Please wait for the launch of the MainNet in Oct 2018.